 The TSF runs a suite of self-tests during initial start-up to demonstrate the correct operation of the TSF, including software integration verification by integrity check and the correct operation of cryptographic functions.
 During initial start-up, software integrity is checked at first.
 If integrity check is failed, the start-up procedure will stop.
-Then the correct operation of cryptographic functions is tested.
+After VRP gains control, it tests the correct operation of cryptographic functions with a known-answer test.
 If this testing fails, the start-up procedure will also stop.